Chinese woman who entered Mar-a-Lago with malware federally charged

 First lady Melania Trump was at Mar-a-Lago when the incident occurred, along with other members of the president's family.

-The Secret Service told NBC News, and court documents show, that Zhang was always in the company of Mar-a-Lago staff member or of the Secret Service and was never alone on club property.
+The Secret Service told NBC News, and court documents show, that Zhang was always in the company of Mar-a-Lago staff members or of the Secret Service and was never alone on club property.

 A public defender appointed to represent Zhang declined to comment.